Moe-Ara/SGE/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Simple Game Engine (SGE) is a project built for the purpose of learning and experimenting with modern OpenGL.
-This engine supports basic rendering, camera control, lighting, and player movement mechanics.
-It serves as an excellent starting point for anyone interested in game development and computer graphics.
+This engine supports basic rendering, camera control, lighting, and player m_movement mechanics.
+It serves as an excellent starting point for anyone interested in game development and computer GRAPHICS.

 Here's why:
 * Learn the basics of 3D rendering using OpenGL